Logo

 arrow

-The built-in swap tool lets you exchange 100+ trading pairs without leaving the app.
-The flow is straightforward and designed for speed.
+The in-app swap tool lets you exchange 100+ trading pairs without leaving the application.
+The workflow is designed to be quick, with routing and settlement handled behind the scenes.

-Holding a qualifying balance of the Atomic Wallet token may unlock swap cashback perks.
-Depending on location and the swap partner used behind the scenes, additional compliance checks may apply for certain transactions.
+A qualifying Atomic Wallet token balance may unlock swap cashback benefits.
+Depending on your location and the underlying swap route, additional compliance checks may apply for certain transactions.

 Security and Safety Analysis